Data Protection in Moldova

 The data protection impact assessment should contain at least the following information:

-• The description of category of the data to be processed, the purpose of processing and legitimate interest (if any)
+- The description of envisaged processing operations, the purpose of processing and legitimate interest of the data controller (if any);

 The appointment of an internal data protection officer is required, in the following cases: